Sabudana khichadi is a very well known dish in India. Sabudana khichadi has earned a reputation as a staple food for fasting/upvas.

-Step 5: Crush boiled potatoes and add them to the pan.
+Step 5: Add chopped potatoes to the pan.
 Mix it well in the pan.
 Let it cook for 30-40 seconds.

 Step 6: Now transfer the Sabudana (soaked overnight) to the pan and mix everything well.
 Let it cook for 1 to 2 minutes on low flame.
 If the Sabudana seems to be very dry, then sprinkle some water over Sabudana in the pan and again mix it.